Colin Burns

-Colin Burns (born June 30, 1982) is an American retired soccer goalkeeper who last played for Sandefjord Fotball.
+Colin Burns (born June 30, 1982) is a retired American soccer goalkeeper who last played for Sandefjord Fotball.

 Club career

 Early career

 Colin grew up in Newark, Delaware and played his youth soccer with the Kirkwood Soccer Club.
 Burns also played in the Delaware Olympic Development Program (ODP) from 1994 to 2001.
 While playing for Delaware ODP, he was selected to the Region one team from 2000 to 2001 traveling with them to tournaments in France, the Netherlands and Switzerland.
 Burns played college soccer at the University of Massachusetts Amherst.

 He began his professional career with a training stint with Motherwell FC in July 2005.
 He then trained for five months with Scottish club, Partick Thistle FC, from July to November 2005.
 He had trouble obtaining a work permit in Scotland so he left in November 2005 and returned to the U.S. Later on, he also had a training stint with French club Troyes AC.